google/turbinia/README.md

                         Description of the source of the evidence -n NAME, --name NAME  Descriptive name of the evidence
 ```

+## Notes
+* Turbinia currently assumes that Evidence is equally available to all worker nodes (e.g. through locally mapped storage, or through attachable persistent Google Cloud Disks, etc).
+* Not all evidence types are supported yet
+* Still only a small number of processing job types supported, but more are being developed.

 ##### Obligatory Fine Print
 This is not an official Google product (experimental or otherwise), it is just code that happens to be owned by Google.